 The washing machine is moist.

-Moisture remaining unattended for too long is the main reason why washing machines grow mold.
-Mold can grow easily if your washing machine fails to completely dry off between uses.
+Moisture remaining unattended for too long is the main reason why there is growing mold in washing machines rubber.
+Mold can grow especially black mould in washing machine seal easily if your washing machine fails to completely dry off between uses.
 Any place that is moist and dark, including the detergent drawer, and washing machine drum, may contain this moisture.

 Too much time is spent leaving wet clothes sitting in the washer.